eprbell/rp2/README.md

 * **[Documentation](#documentation)**

 ## Introduction
 RP2 is a privacy-focused, free, open-source cryptocurrency tax calculator.
-Calculating crytpocurrency-related taxes can be a daunting and error-prone task, especially if many transactions and multiple exchanges are involved.
+Calculating crytpocurrency-related taxes can be a daunting and error-prone task, especially if multiple transactions, coins, exchanges and wallets are involved.
 [RP2](https://github.com/eprbell/rp2) makes this process easier.
 It reads as input a spreadsheet containing crypto transactions, divided in three tables (one per direction):
 * in (buy, earn),
 * out (sell, gift, donate),
 * intra (move across accounts).